 If a student has taken a course at the undergraduate level, that course may be considered for acceptance as an equivalency for certification.
 The student is required to take a 500-level course to replace it.
 Courses taken at the undergraduate level will not be accepted as equivalency for any 500-level courses.
 Graduate students in the School of Education will not be given credit for life experience.
 Request for transfer of credit must be submitted to the advisors upon admission to the program.
 Once admitted to the School of Education graduate students may not take any courses required for the program or the degree at another institution.

-All graduate students in the School of Education in programs that lead to certification must successfully pass the core assessments and the benchmarks required by each program.
+All graduate students in the School of Education in programs that lead to certification must successfully pass the coursework, tests, the core assessments and the benchmarks required by each program.

 Dismissal from the Graduate Programs